curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: Distributed network of feminist technologists and teachers

 FemTechNet describes itself as “is an activated network of scholars, artists, and students working on, with, and at the borders of technology, science, and feminism in a variety of fields including Science & Technology Studies (STS), Media and Visual Studies, Art, Gender, Queer, and Ethnic Studies.”
 Working almost entirely virtually, these teachers and scholars have developed a wealth of resources to teach gender, feminism, and technology.
 The network’s biggest accomplishment includes a Distributed Open Collaborative Course (DOCC), developed as a critique of MOOCs (Massive Open Online Course), that feature a number of Key Learning Projects (from Feminist Mapping to Wiki Storming) that can be woven into any course, and are used to connect nodal DOCC courses.
 The network also maintains the Critical Race and Ethnic Studies Pedagogy Workbook, a repository of syllabi, learning activities, readings, and videos, to aid in the teaching of race, gender, intersectionality, and technology.
+KDH: THIS IS A GREAT RESOURCE, BUT IT CAN BE OVERWHELMING FOR THE NEW OR EXPERIMENTER.
+WHAT WOULD YOU CHOOSE SPECIFICALLY TO WORK WITH?
+IS THERE A RANGE THAT YOU CAN RECOMMEND FOR A VARIETY OF LEVELS OF COURSES?

 ###"Gender Bias on Wikipedia Page"
 *Artifact Type: Wiki page